(Japanese, d. 1525)

 Purchase from the J. H. Wade Fund 1977.30

-The setting of this painting is historical China, as evidenced by the clothing and hairstyles of the two men appreciating the waterfall.
+The setting of this painting is historical China, as evidenced by the clothing and hairstyles of the two people appreciating the waterfall.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.